jaredvincent414/ios101-project1-wordle-starter/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Could you describe any challenges you encountered while building the app?
+I had a challenge with my submission, especially pushing my code from my local repository to GitHub.
 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2025] [Vincent Jared]

     Licensed under the Apache License, Version 2.0 (the "License");
-    you may not use this file except in compliance with the License.
+    You may not use this file except in compliance with the License.
     You may obtain a copy of the License at

         http://www.apache.org/licenses/LICENSE-2.0